opensearch-project/documentation-website/_data-prepper/log-analytics.md

 If your HTTP source has SSL and basic authentication enabled, you will need to add the details of `http_User`, `http_Passwd`, `tls.crt_file`, and `tls.key_file` to the `fluent-bit.conf`, as shown in the following example.

-### Example fluent-bit.conf with SSL and basic authentication enabled
+### Example: Fluent Bit file with SSL and basic authentication enabled

 The following is an example `fluent-bit.conf` with SSL and basic authentication enabled on the HTTP source: